Russian Chainsaws vs The North Western Vietnamese Mountains by Matt and Trace Ward

 We had been expecting a lower level of friendliness in northern Vietnam, but this could not have been further from the truth in the rural areas.
 Maybe not up to Laos’s standards, but friendly and helpful all the same.
 At our numerous stops to get Trace’s bike going, the locals virtually pushed us away so they could help.

-I think that one of the most interesting aspects of our ride were the clothing and jewellery of the ethnic minority women.
-If we had not been in areas with very few tourists, I would think they were dressing up like they do for a tourist show.
+I think that one of the most interesting aspects of our ride was the clothing and jewellery of the ethnic minority women.
+If we had not been in areas with very few tourists, I would think they were dressing up as they do for a tourist show.
 Apparently, there are around 50 different ethnic minorities in Vietnam (OV: 54).
 I can only tell the difference between Hmong and Dao.
 For this reason alone, it would have been interesting to have a guide to explain aspects of minority culture to us.
 We were told by a guy that had 5 guidebooks on Vietnam (yes 5) that women are “sold” at a young age (their family receives a dowry) and are treated in most cases as possessions or the family worker.
 We saw many indications of this first hand with the women carrying large loads (really large loads) of firewood or the like while their skinny black-leather-jacketed husband walked (or rode) behind smoking.